yggdrasil-917/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/index.md

+# About Shader Graph

 ## Description

-A **Shader Graph** enables you to build shaders visually.
-Instead of hand writing code you create and connect nodes in a graph network.
-The graph framework gives instant feedback on the changes, and it’s simple enough that new users can become involved in shader creation.
+Shader Graph enables you to build shaders visually.
+Instead of writing code, you create and connect nodes in a graph framework.
+Shader Graph gives instant feedback that reflects your changes, and it’s simple enough for users who are new to shader creation.

-For an introduction to **Shader Graph** see [Getting Started](Getting-Started.md).
+For an introduction to Shader Graph, see [Getting Started](Getting-Started.md).

-**Shader Graph** is available via the Package Manger window in Unity versions 2018.1 and higher.
-If you install a prebuilt [Scriptable Render Pipelines]() such as the [Universal Render Pipeline]() or the [High Definition Render Pipeline](), **Shader Graph** is automatically installed in your project.
-It is not recommended to install or update **Shader Graph** indepedently of the prebuilt render pipeline packages.
+Shader Graph is available through the Package Manger window in Unity versions 2018.1 and higher.
+If you install a prebuilt Scriptable Render Pipeline (SRP) such as the [Universal Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.lightweight@latest) (URP) or the [High Definition Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest) (HDRP), Unity automatically installs Shader Graph in your project.

-**Note:** Shader Graph builds shaders that are compatible with [Scriptable Render Pipelines](), including the prebuilt [High Definition Render Pipeline]() and [Universal Render Pipeline]() made by Unity.
-Shader Graph is not compatible with the built-in render.
+Avoid installing or updating Shader Graph independently of the prebuilt SRP packages.
+Shader Graph builds shaders that are compatible with the URP and HDRP, but they are not compatible with the built-in renderer.

-**Note:** **Shader Graph** package versions compatible with Unity Engine 2018.1 and higher are considered *Preview* versions.
-Bug fixes or features will not be maintained on those versions.
-To work with an actively supported version, use Unity Engine 2019.1 or higher.
+Shader Graph package versions on Unity Engine 2018.x are *Preview* versions, which do not receive bug fixes and feature maintenance.
+To work with an actively supported version of Shader Graph, use Unity Engine 2019.1 or higher.